ZackWilde27/Z3dPy/README.md

 # Exporting Mesh

 Export your mesh as an OBJ file, with no extra information.
-N-gons will be triangulated automatically when importing.
+Anything that isn't a triangle will be triangulated automatically.
 <br>
 Up axis is -Y, and Forward axis is Z.